Why is Psychology Today not working for therapists?

 Alternative directories (TherapyDen, GoodTherapy)

 TherapyDen is growing, especially among LGBTQ+ affirming and social justice-oriented practices.
-It has a smaller user base than PT but higher engagement.
+It has a smaller user base than Psychology Today but higher engagement.
 GoodTherapy and Open Path Collective serve niche audiences.

 The key shift: Clients used to browse directories.
 Now they search with more intent and expect a clearer answer.
 A single directory listing does not match that experience as well as it used to.